Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

     You have most likely attempted to construct a widget outside of `main` while using mousetrap interactively.
 ```

-We can force initialization using `mousetrap.detail.initialize()`, though this is usually not recommended.
+We can force initialization without an `Application` instance with `mousetrap.detail.initialize()`, though this is usually not recommended.

 At any point, we can attempt to end runtime by calling [`quit!`](@ref).
 This will usually cause the application to emit its signal `shutdown`.
-We should always `quit!` before calling Julias `exit()`, otherwise the apps process will be immediately killed, which can lead to undefined behavior.
+We should always `quit!` before calling Julias `exit()`, otherwise the apps process will be killed immediately, which can lead to undefined behavior.

 ### Holding & Busy

 Each app on a user's system has two boolean flags: whether it is currently **holding** and whether it is currently **busy**.

-Holding means that the application attempts to prevent exiting in any way.
-We set this flag by calling [`hold!`](@ref).
-This should be used to prevent the user from accidentally ending runtime while an important process is running.
-We have to make sure to call [`release!`](@ref), which will undo a previous `hold!`, after which the app can normally exit again.
+Holding means that the application will attempt to prevent exiting in any way.
+We set this flag by calling [`hold!`](@ref), which should be used to prevent the user from accidentally ending runtime while an important process is running.

+We have to make sure to call [`release!`](@ref) to undo a previous `hold!`, after which the app can exit normally again.

 Being **busy** marks the app so that the OS recognizes that it is currently busy.
 This will prevent the "`app` is not responding" dialog many OS will trigger automatically when an app freezes.
 Sometimes, freezing is unavoidable because a costly operation is taking place.
 During times like this, we should call [`mark_as_busy!`](@ref), which notifies the OS that everything is still working as intended, it will just take a while.
 Once the expensive task is complete, [`unmark_as_busy!`](@ref) reverts the flag.